Scheduled MonumentsEnglandWayside cross known as the Cundy Cross

 What is Wayside cross known as the Cundy Cross?

-Cundy Cross is a wayside cross located in Yorkshire, England, and is recorded as a listed ancient monument.
+Cundy Cross is a wayside cross located in Yorkshire, England, and represents a common form of medieval roadside monument that served both practical and religious functions.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011758.

 Who is responsible for protecting Wayside cross known as the Cundy Cross?